stuible/q5-site/content/work/saggi.md

 *Sonika's Previous Website*

 ### 1. Site Audit
 All of our projects begin with a discovery meeting in which we review the current site and the major pain points for us to address.
+Outdated design, confusing information hierarchy, and broken pages were quickly identified.
 Having aligned on the project goals, we proposed a **simpler website** with a fresh **new brand** to go with it.
 Other important changes we prioritized were faster load times, easy-to-use interactions, and a seamless mobile experience.

 ### 2. Brand Design
 Given our target audience of largely younger families, we agreed that the brand needed to communicate security, growth, and warmth while maintaining a modern and minimal look.
 The logotype pairs a simple sans serif typeface with a bright green leaf to provide contrast and balance.
 A subtle gradient throughout all visual elements ensures consistency and provides a sense of motion to graphic elements, even in print.